Variance estimation in graphs with the fused lasso: Experiments

 For each scenario and value of the tuning parameters, and for each data set, we compute the estimator $\hat{v}$ and choose the tuning parameters as in Section \ref{sec:tuning}.
 We then report

 averaging over 200 Monte Carlo simulations.
-The results in Table \ref{tab3} show an excellent performance of our estimator, which becomes more evident as $n$ goes to $\infty$, which goes in line with our findings in Theorem \ref{thm5}.
+The results in Table \ref{tab:ex2} show an excellent performance of our estimator, which becomes more evident as $n$ grows.
+This goes in line with our findings in Theorem \ref{thm5}.

 Finally, Figure \ref{fig2} provides visualizations of Scenarios 4--6 and the corresponding estimates $\hat{v} $ for one instance of $n=400^2$.
 There, we can see that $\hat{v}$ is a reasonable esimator of $v^*$, although $\hat{v}$ is afected by the bias induced by $\hat{\theta}$ which comes from Equation (\ref{eqn:def}).